kenrduffy/SOGRAND-C/README.md

 P. Yuan, M. Medard, K. Galligan, K. R. Duffy.
 "Soft-output (SO) GRAND and Iterative Decoding to Outperform LDPC Codes".
 IEEE Trans.
 Wireless Commun., 2025.

-Altough the OBRGRAND implementation provided here is **not parallelized**, the algorithm istefl is *highly parallelizable*.
+Altough the SOGRAND/OBRGRAND implementation provided here is **not parallelized**, the algorithm is *highly parallelizable*.
 E.g. A. Riaz, Y. Alperen, F. Ercan, W. An, J. Ngo, K. Galligan, M. Medard, K. R. Duffy, R. Yazicigil.
 "A sub-0.8-pJ/bit universal soft detection decoder using ORBGRAND,” IEEE J. Solid-State Circuits, 2025.

-Moreover, *product code decoding is highly parallelizable*, where all rows can be decoded in parallel and all columns can be decoded in parallel, but this is **not exploited here**.
+Moreover, **product code decoding is highly parallelizable**, where all rows can be decoded in parallel and all columns can be decoded in parallel, but this is **not exploited here**.

 For further details on GRAND, see: https://www.granddecoder.mit.edu/